the-isf-academy/making-with-code-zola/site/content/courses/cs10/unitXX/project/_index.md

 For each practice you must provide the following:
 - A score from 0-3
     - 0 - little to no evidence of practice
-    - 1 - below average evidence of practice
+    - 1 - sporadic evidence of practice
-    - 2 - above average evidence of practice
+    - 2 - frequent evidence of practice
-    - 3 - outstanding evidence of practice
+    - 3 - consistent use of the practice
 - A justification of why you deserve that score
 - Examples to support your justification